Birmingham International railway station: Connection to the National Exhibition Centre

-Birmingham interchange
+Birmingham Interchange

-A new Birmingham Interchange is to be built on the other side of the M42 motorway from the station to link it with the proposed High Speed 2 rail line.
-The new interchange would be connected to the station by an automated people mover, as well as to the airport and National Exhibition centre; the AirRail Link people mover already operates between Birmingham International station and the airport.
+A new Birmingham Interchange station is to be built on the other side of the M42 motorway on the High Speed 2 rail line.
+The new interchange will be connected to the station by an automated people mover, as well as to the airport and National Exhibition Centre; the AirRail Link people mover already operates between Birmingham International station and the airport.